BEP-store/project-plan/problem/README.md

 # Problem description
 Existing tools offered by platforms (such as GitHub) focus on collaboration and distributed software development.
-These tools however are created around the needs of developers, rather than to facilitate the software development process in general.
+These tools however are created around the needs of developers, rather than facilitating the software development process in general.
 This excludes a large part of the community from participating actively in the process.

-The tools developed at Feebackfruits are focussed on the improvement of education.
-Many of these individuals are non-programmers and thus are excluded from the traditional development process.
-The aim of Feedbackfruits is to create a platform where these individuals, who are often eager to improve the educational system, can be included in this process.
-This platform should be connected to existing Feedbackfruits ecosystem via an API.
+On the other hand, the tools developed at FeebackFruits are focused on the improvement of education.
+The tools are target at students and teachers, many of which are non-programmers and as such are excluded from the traditional development process.
+In addition, feature request are often too vague and plentiful for developers of the core platform to accommodate all of them.
+To include these individuals, who are often eager to improve the educational system, FeedbackFruits aims to create a platform where anyone with useful expertise can be included in the software development process.
+The goal of this platform is to create software that can connect to existing FeedbackFruits ecosystem, but can be developed without having to know its inner workings.
+The general problem description, with respect to FeedbackFruits, then becomes as follows:

-The software development process has developed over time to
-- Steeds meer community engagement
-- Feedbackfruits platform want extension
-- Much knowledge and ideas present with target audience
-- No capacity to implement all ideas
-- Programming knowledge of the crowd combined with educational expertise == Good stuff!
+How can community engagement be structured in such a way that it complements, or even facilitates the software development process with respect to an existing platform?